 see all activities

-Here, five boys living with haemophilia talk about the challenges they've overcome and how they've found activities that are right for them.see the boys' stories
+Here, six young people living with haemophilia talk about the challenges they’ve overcome and how they’ve found activities that are right for them.see their inspiring stories

 Nine-year-old Henry, who has haemophilia A, loves swimming and cycling, but he's always on the lookout for new activities.
 Here, he talks about how he's getting faster and stronger every day.

 When Paul saw his older brother practising in the nets as a child, he knew cricket was what he wanted to do.
 Fast-forward more than a decade, and a 17-year-old Paul is a high performing player for his county... who happens to have severe haemophilia A.